 Prior to advising PMB Capital, Vikram held the position of Chairman of the Shell Group in India (1994-2012).
 Vikram began his career with the Indian Civil Service (1978-1980), after which he joined Phillips Petroleum in London (1980-1984), before returning to India as an advisor to Oil India (1984-1988).

-Vikram currently holds the positions of Executive Chairman of Brookings India and is a senior Fellow of the Brookings Institution.
+Vikram was the Executive Chairman of Brookings India and Senior Fellow of the Brookings Institution from 2012 to 2020 when Brookings India transitioned to the “Center for Social and Economic Progress“ , of which he is currently the Chairman.
 He also sits on the Board of Overseers for the Fletcher School of Law and Diplomacy at Tufts University, and on the Global Advisory Board of Macro Advisory Partners.

 Alan is an experienced investor in FinTech through Adfisco where his portfolio includes Funding Circle, Ebury, Cleo, Tide and more.